paultopia/conlaw_casebook/spring-2022-iteration/10-us_v_nixon.md

 Executive Branch within the scope of his express authority; it is resisted by the Chief Executive on the ground of his duty to preserve the confidentiality of the communications of the President.
 Whatever the correct answer on the merits, these issues are 'of a type which are traditionally justiciable.'
-United States v.
-ICC, 337 U.S., at 430, 69 S.Ct., at 1413.
-The independent
-Special Prosecutor with his asserted need for the subpoenaed material in the underlying criminal prosecution is opposed by the President with his steadfast assertion of privilege against disclosure of the material.
+The independent Special Prosecutor with his asserted need for the subpoenaed material in the underlying criminal prosecution is opposed by the President with his steadfast assertion of privilege against disclosure of the material.
 This setting assures there is 'that concrete adverseness which sharpens the presentation of issues upon which the court so largely depends for illumination of difficult constitutional questions'.
 Baker v.
-Carr, 369 U.S., at 204, 82 S.Ct., at 703.
+Carr.
 Moreover, since the matter is one arising in the regular course of a federal criminal prosecution, it is within the traditional scope of Art.
 III power.
 Id., at 198, 82 S.Ct.
 691.

-19

 In light of the uniqueness of the setting in which the conflict arises, the fact that both parties are officers of the Executive Branch cannot be viewed